 Habitat defines tree layers a bit differently than you might be used to in standard 3-tier architecture.
-In this case, it is not about Presentation-Logic-Data, but it is about functional relations and structure of dependencies of modules within a solution.
+In this case, it is not about Presentation-Logic-Data, but it is about functional relations and the structure of dependencies of modules within a solution.

-The goal of the architecture above is to break down an application into a set of modules with clearly defined responsibilities and interfaces, and normalize dependencies between them.
+The goal of the architecture above is to break down an application into a set of modules with clearly defined responsibilities and interfaces and normalize dependencies between them.
 Also, its main focus is on Domain or feature level, as this is a major part of an average implementation.

 Commerce StoreFront to Habitat Mapping

-As you see from overview above implementation approaches are quite different between Storefront and Habitat, so we decided to start from high-level mapping to layers defined by Habitat modular architecture.
+As you see from the overview above implementation approaches are quite different between Storefront and Habitat, so we decided to start from high-level mapping to layers defined by Habitat modular architecture.

-Our first thought was to go and move all StoreFront managers to separate features, as they seem to be covering different functional subsets in e-commerce domain.
-However, this would complicate feature layer significantly as we would need to maintain many dependencies between feature modules.
+Our first thought was to go and move all StoreFront managers to separate features, as they seem to be covering different functional subsets in the e-commerce domain.
+However, this would complicate the feature layer significantly as we would need to maintain many dependencies between feature modules.